TritonDataCenter/smartos-live/src/img/man/imgadm.1m.md

                            prepare-image script must follow.
 See the "PREPARE IMAGE SCRIPT" section in "man imgadm".

+            --timeout <timeout>
+                           Timeout in seconds.
+Default is 300 (5 minutes).

             -p <url>, --publish <url>
                            Publish directly to the given image source (an IMGAPI server).
 You may not specify both